oabouzaid/Applied-Data-Analysis/project/README.md

 How did financial technology grow over the past decade?
 How important is the use of mobile e-banking apps over the globe?
 Which countries are involved the most in FinTech?
 Which companies hold most of FinTech patents?
+How did the FinTech patents evolve after Bitcoin was introduced in 2009?
+Which companies are the most involved in blockchain?
 All these questions can be answered by analyzing the patents relative to these technologies and observing their evolution over time.

 **Artificial Intelligence:**